 Kaplan’s online GRE course materials are plentiful, but they come at a hefty price, and since it is still one of the more expensive online programs on the market, I was surprised by how ineffective I found the Self Guided test prep to be.

-My biggest complaint is that the practice materials and tests that Kaplan writes are unrealistic.
+My biggest complaint is that the practice materials and tests that Kaplan writes are unrealistic - this is especially true for verbal questions like reading comprehension inference questions.
 You're much better off using practice material published by ETS, the company that creates the GRE.
 If you only use Kaplan materials, you're in for a lot of surprises when you take the real test!

 How much does Kaplan's GRE course cost?

 Kaplan's "Self-Paced Package" usually starts at $699 (right now, it is only $599) and includes 6 months of online access, 180 hours of “online instruction” alongside GRE prep books, 7 full-length, computer based practice tests, and additional practice questions called QuizBanks (or QBanks).